Zemaxe/AALI/README.md

   - no (generate a csv output file for each pdb file)
   - yes (generate a single csv output file for all pdb files)

-#### Note: expect high RAM usage if working with a lot of pdb files and selecting join='yes' (probably 1GB+ for 5000 pdb files, depends on the files themselves).
+#### Note: expect high RAM usage if working with a lot of pdb files and selecting join='yes' (probably 1GB+ for ~5000 pdb files, depends on the files themselves).

 ## General notes:

-General computation time (TBD)
-Testing on multiple pdb files (TBD)

-Computation time CA vs all, vs with water

-Water yes - only condensed mode since some protein models have a lot of water molecules
+General computation time is ~5 seconds per protein, although it can be significantly different, depending on the size of the protein and number of ligands, or if it has multiple models inside.
+Computation time also depends on the parameters; e.g. mode:CA is faster then mode:all, although it is less precise, since it doesn't take sidechains into consideration.
+Additionally, if calculating the distance from water molecules, the number of water molecules present can signifficantly affect the computation time.

 ## Requirements: